Workshop Schdeduled for September 13, 2017

-Stan Utley is one of the most well-known and sought after short game instructors in golf.
-He is a PGA TOUR winner and currently ranks 14th according to Golf Digest’s “America’s 50 Greatest Teachers”.
-After graduation from the University of Missouri, where he was a three-time All-Big Eight selection and two-time All-American, Utley turned pro in 1984 and joined the PGA TOUR winning the 1989 Chattanooga Classic.
+Utley, one of the most well-known and sought after short game instructors in golf, turned pro in 1984 and joined the PGA TOUR winning the 1989 Chattanooga Classic.
 He also holds the PGA TOUR record for fewest putts in nine holes with six at the 2002 Air Canada Championship.
 He held the group’s attention as he shared technical information and his expertise on the short game on Tuesday and putting on Wednesday.
 He demonstrated his techniques during Wednesday afternoon’s short game clinic on the practice green and bunker.